robertmartin8/ReasonableDeviations/_notes/adv_fin_ml.md

 ## 4. Sample weights

-- Labels in finance are not IID, e.g because different labels may look at the same set of returns (so they are hardly independent).
+- Labels in finance are not IID, e.g. because different labels may look at the same set of returns (so they are hardly independent).
 - It is important to calculate label uniqueness.
 This can be done as follows
     - count the number of concurrent labels at each time
     - find the average uniqueness of the label over its lifespan (requires lookahead on the training set)